Aim: To support evaluation capability

 This course presents the different approaches to modelling.

-This course is free and available to all those working in the Health and Social Care sector , e.g. NHS, Public Health, Local Authority, ICBs
+This course is free and available to all those working in health and care , e.g. NHS, Public Health, Local Authority, ICBs

 Your training will be led by the Team at the Health Economics Unit